sudeepdbg/vertical-video/README.md

 ## Changelog (recent fixes)

+**v8.0** (backend, `verticalize.py`) — Sports ball-tracking evaluation and fixes:
+- **`expected_ball_area` was never reset on scene cuts.** `ball_size_history`
+  (the raw samples it's derived from) was correctly cleared, but the derived scalar itself carried the previous scene's ball-size estimate across the cut — a real camera-distance/zoom change could bias the color-fallback detector toward the wrong ball size until enough new YOLO hits overwrote it.
+Now reset to `BALL_DEFAULT_EXPECTED_AREA_PX2` alongside the history clear.
+- **`BallKalmanFilter.set_possession()`/`set_on_ground()` were defined but
+  never called anywhere**, despite the code's own comment claiming this was "FIXED (bug 5)" and that gravity no longer applies "during dribble, rest, or possession."
+The described bug was still live.
+Wired up `set_possession()` with a stillness-and-proximity heuristic (ball must be BOTH close to a player AND moving below `BALL_POSSESSION_MAX_SPEED_PX_S` for `BALL_POSSESSION_MIN_FRAMES_SEC` of sustained frames) — proximity alone would have been wrong, since a ball mid-dribble is also "close to a player" most of the time and should keep its real ballistic arc; only a ball at genuine rest in a player's hands should stop free-falling.
+  Verified with unit tests: gravity accumulates normally, drops to exactly zero once the sustained-stillness threshold is reached, and resumes immediately on release.
+- **Kalman `predict()` timing was inconsistent between branches** — the non-YOLO fallback branch predicted before gating a new position, but the YOLO branch's `_validate_ball_detection` gated fresh detections against whatever position the filter was left at at the end of the *previous* frame, never advanced for the current frame. `predict()` now runs unconditionally once per frame (right after `new_frame()`, before the YOLO/non-YOLO split), so gating is always against the current frame's properly-predicted position on both paths.
+Safe with the filter's existing "skip predict if already predicted this frame" guard.
+- **Removed two pieces of confirmed-dead per-frame work**, found by tracing every read site across the codebase: `person_boxes_map` was fully rebuilt (dict + list copy) every single frame but never read by any caller of `_sports_tracking_pass_optimized`; `det_cache.ball_carrier` was computed via an O(n) nearest-player proximity loop every YOLO frame but also never read anywhere (the actually-used possession/carrier signal is the separate `prev_ball_carrier` MOT-track-ID variable, which was already correct and untouched).
+Both no longer do the wasted work; return shapes are unchanged for compatibility.
+- Noted but **not modified** (dead, unreachable, but harmless): `detect_subjects()`'s `_cached_result` branch and the `SportsEventDetector`/`GameStateEngine` classes are never actually invoked by the live sports pipeline (`process_sports_video` uses `_sports_tracking_pass_optimized` exclusively) — left alone since removing them adds risk for zero runtime benefit, but worth knowing they aren't the live code path.

+**v7.9** (backend, `verticalize.py`) — Panel Mode performance pass:
+- Cached the Haar cascade classifier (`_get_haar_cascade`, same pattern as the existing YOLO/YuNet caches) instead of reconstructing it from the XML cascade file on every call.
+Affects `detect_faces()` (talking-head mode, cinematic mode's Haar fallback) and `_detect_faces_for_panel()` (panel mode's head-normalize/portrait-extraction features).
+Measured ~12.65ms wasted per call, purely on reload, previously paid on every frame.
+- Panel-slot crops (`_crop_group_to_strip`) no longer use `INTER_LANCZOS4`
+  for the per-person resize — switched to `INTER_AREA`/`INTER_LINEAR` (chosen adaptively by scale direction).
+Measured ~4.46ms (LANCZOS4) vs.
+  0.39–1.99ms per call; this runs once per visible person per frame, so a 4-person panel was paying up to 4x the resize cost of normal single-subject tracking modes.
+- `_detect_panel_mode` now uses a duration-adaptive frame-collection
+  strategy: direct per-probe seeks for sources longer than `PANEL_DETECT_SEEK_THRESHOLD_SEC` (90s), single continuous decode pass for shorter/already-trimmed sources.
+Previously it always fully decoded the entire source just to sample ~30 probe frames — measured 25.53s vs.
+  11.33s on just a 3-minute test clip, with the gap widening for longer videos.
+This ran before tracking even started, on the **full uploaded video** in Single-Clip Subject mode, so a long upload could burn well over a minute just deciding whether to use panel mode.
+- **Not yet implemented** (flagged for follow-up): even with the cascade cached, `detectMultiScale` itself still costs ~19ms per detected person per frame in panel head-normalize/portrait mode — a frame-skip/reuse pattern (similar to the existing sports-mode YOLO frame-skipping) would cut this further but needs new state threaded through the render loop.
+  Lower-third banner detection (`_detect_lower_third_region`, ~2.95ms/frame)
+  could similarly be throttled since banners are near-static, but is lower priority.

 **v7.8** (backend, `verticalize.py`):
 - Fixed a real performance regression in `generate_thumbnails`: it was spawning one `ffmpeg` subprocess per *candidate* frame (with defaults,